dotnet/designs/accepted/2022/FunctionPointers.md

 The calling convention is considered managed only if the callKind is "default" or "vararg" so the proposed `Type.IsUnmanagedFunctionPointer` does not require looking at the newer custom modifiers (at least currently; it is possible new managed calling conventions are introduced at some point that would require custom modifiers).

-When returning the calling conventions through `Type.GetFunctionPointerCallingConventions()` any calling convention encoded using "CallKind" will return the appropriate CallConv* type, just like it was added through a modifier.
+When returning the calling conventions through `Type.GetFunctionPointerCallingConventions()`, any calling convention encoded using "CallKind" will return the appropriate CallConv* type, just like it was added through a modifier.
 This normalization avoids having to expose the "CallKind" in the API and makes it simpler for callers since there is just a single method to return the calling conventions no matter how they were encoded.
 The `Type.IsUnmanagedFunctionPointer` property was added since there are not CallConv* types for managed that would otherwise have helped determine this.

 Internally in the runtime, the "CallKind" information will no longer be tracked by the function pointer type.
 Currently it is tracked, but that will change for unmodified types to just detecting managed (via "default" and "vararg") to avoid inconsistent semantics across the older "CallKind" and newer "modopts" encoding formats.